nuwebdev/prototype/README.md

 It builds on the tutorial by adding an additional field on the site/ column in the SQL database for a hyperlink of a house listing.

-To run this app, clone FLASK-DEMO-SEANMAINER code base and open it in the IDE of your choice.

-A virtual environment has been created, including all necessary dependencies to ensure reproducibility.

 ## HOW TO RUN THE WEB APP:

 STEP 1: Make commands have been provided.
 Setup and activate the virtual environment in your Terminal: